Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 <br>

 #### Acceptance Criteria
-Given that I am a logged in employee, When I view a blog post, Then I have the option to edit it Given that I am a logged in employee, When I select the option to edit a blog post, Then I am taken to a form with the blog post information in it so I can edit the section I want
+Given that I am a logged in, When I view a blog post, Then I have the option to edit it Given that I am a logged in, When I select the option to edit a blog post, Then I am taken to a form with the blog post information in it so I can edit the section I want
-Given that I am a logged in employee, When I edit a blog post, Then on submitting the edited form the blog post is updated
+Given that I am a logged in, When I edit a blog post, Then on submitting the edited form the blog post is updated

 <br>

 #### Implementation
-Develop the option for employees to edit blog posts Develop a form for employees to edit the blog post Develop validation for the form to ensure blog post information is complete
+Develop the option for users to edit blog posts Develop a form for users to edit the blog post
+Develop validation for the form to ensure blog post information is complete

 <br>